Camp Half-Blood Chronicles

-Camp Half-Blood Chronicles is a media franchise created by author Rick Riordan, encompassing three five-part novel series, two short-story collections, two myth anthology books, a stand-alone short story, three crossover short stories, an essay collection, multiple guides, seven graphic novels, two films, a video game, a musical, and other media.
+Camp Half-Blood Chronicles is an American media franchise created by American author Rick Riordan, encompassing four book series, two short-story collections, two myth anthology books, a stand-alone short story, three crossover short stories, an essay collection, multiple guides, nine graphic novels, two films, a live action TV series, a video game, a musical, and other media.
 Set in the modern world, it focuses on groups of demigod teenagers, and features many characters from Greek and Roman mythology.

-The first series, Percy Jackson & the Olympians, follows the adventures of a teen named Percy Jackson at a summer camp for Greek demigods.
-The second series, The Heroes of Olympus, introduces several more lead characters and a second camp for Roman demigods named Camp Jupiter.
-The third series, The Trials of Apollo, follows the now-mortal god Apollo, with appearances by many characters from the first and second series.
+The first series, Percy Jackson & the Olympians, follows the adventures of a boy named Percy Jackson at a summer camp for Greek demigods.
+The second series, The Heroes of Olympus, introduces several more lead characters and a second camp for Roman demigods named Camp Jupiter in San Francisco.
+The third series, The Trials of Apollo, follows the now-mortal god Apollo on a quest to free the Oracles and defeat three Roman emperors to reclaim his godhood, with appearances by many characters from the first and second series.
+The fourth series, The Nico di Angelo Adventures, follows the adventures of a boy named Nico di Angelo and his boyfriend Will Solace, who are both Greek demigods, with appearances by many characters from the first, second, and third series.

 The franchise takes place in the same fictional universe as two of Riordan's other series, The Kane Chronicles (which centers on Egyptian mythology) and Magnus Chase and the Gods of Asgard (set in the world of Norse mythology).
-Three short stories have been published which join The Kane Chronicles and the Camp Half-Blood Chronicles; Camp Half-Blood characters have also appeared in both the Magnus and Kane books.
+Three short stories have been published which join The Kane Chronicles Demigods and Magicians and the Camp Half-Blood Chronicles; Camp Half-Blood characters have also appeared in both the Magnus and Kane books.

 Novel series

 Percy Jackson & the Olympians

-Percy Jackson & the Olympians is a pentalogy of adventure and fiction books written by Rick Riordan.
+Percy Jackson & the Olympians is a series of adventure fiction books written by Rick Riordan.
 Set in the United States, the books are predominantly based on Greek mythology and deal with a demigod, Percy Jackson, and his quest to stop the rise of the Titan lord Kronos from rising from Tartarus.
-All five books are seen from Percy's witty and sardonic point of view.
+The books are seen from Percy's witty and sardonic point of view.
 The series tackles themes like coming of age, love and teenage angst.
 More than 69 million copies of the books have been sold in more than 35 countries.

 As of July 19, 2020, the series has been on the New York Times best seller list for children's book series for 538 weeks.